cerbos/sveltekit-clerk-cerbos/README.md

 - Open your browser to `http://localhost:5137` to see the included example code running.

-There is a demonstration of changing the users role, and seeing how that affects the permissions of the user to take actions on the resources.
+There is a demonstration of changing the user's role, and seeing how that affects the permissions of the user to take actions on the resources.

 ## Commands